CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Experiments

 \subsection{Implementation Details}

-We implemented CharDiff based on the official DDPM codebase \cite{ho2020ddpm}.
-The diffusion process consists of 1,000 forward steps with a linear noise schedule.
-The number of steps for restoration was set to 50.
-We trained the model to minimize the loss function presented in Eq.~\ref{eq:ddpm_loss}.
-We employed the AdamW optimizer~\cite{loshchilov2017adamw} with a batch size of 64 and a fixed learning rate of 3e-4 for 100k training steps.
-All input images were resized to 96×48 pixels, which reflects the typical aspect ratio of U.S. license plates.
-For the baseline models, we followed the implementation details and hyperparameter settings provided in their respective papers.
-All experiments were conducted on a single NVIDIA RTX 4090 GPU under identical data splits and evaluation protocols to ensure a fair and consistent comparison.
+CharDiff-LP was implemented in PyTorch based on the DDPM framework~\cite{ho2020ddpm}.
+We used 1,000 diffusion steps with a linear noise schedule during training and 50 steps for inference.
+The noise predictor was optimized with the loss in Eq.~\ref{eq:ddpm_loss} using AdamW~\cite{loshchilov2017adamw} with a batch size of 64, a fixed learning rate of $3\times10^{-4}$, and 100k training steps.
+All input images were resized to $96\times 48$ pixels, reflecting the typical aspect ratio of U.S. license plates.
+For all methods, we followed the original implementation details when available and trained on a single NVIDIA RTX 4090 GPU under identical data splits and evaluation protocols.